-They can offer you advice for how to relieve breast pain during menopause as well as treat any other symptoms you might be experiencing.
+They can offer you advice on how to relieve breast pain during menopause as well as treat any other symptoms you might be experiencing.

 And as we said, it’s possible your pain might have another cause, such as an injury, in which case you would want to get that looked at as well.

-One of the best things you can do is make sure you’re giving your boobs enough support by getting a properly fitted bra.
+One of the best things you can do is make sure you’re giving your boobs enough support by wearing a well-fitted, supportive bra.

 This is especially important if you have larger breasts, but it can be difficult to get right if your boobs are changing shape or size during menopause.

 That extra support will make a lot of difference, though, so make sure to get fitted professionally and pick something supportive.

 It can also help to massage your breasts when they’re feeling achy, or use a warm compress to help ease the pain.

 Using over-the-counter medications is another option to help stave off the worst of your symptoms.

 There are also plenty of non-medical treatments you can try to combat hormonal aches and pains while going through menopause: check out our guides to menopause supplements, oils, and natural remedies if you’re looking for ways to make the hormonal rollercoaster a little smoother.